Code-Institute-Submissions/ArcticSchool/README.md

 - As a User, I want to be able to view all lesson/s details such as image (if there is one), description, time, who will be my instructor, skills level, time, and price, so that I can choose the best lesson type.
 - As a User, I want to be able to search from all the lesson/s, filter, and adjust price value to fina a specific to pick one I can afford.
 - As a User, I want to be able to view my chosen lesson/s, total price in the cart before purchasing, so I can make my last changes if needed.
-- As a User, I expect to purchase lesson/s in a safe and secure way by using card method payments.
+- As a User, I expect to purchase lesson/s safely and securely by using card method payments.
 - As a User, I want to receive email confirmations after I successfully purchased my lesson/s.
 - As a User, I want to receive an email reminder of upcoming lesson/s, so I can prepare myself.
 - As a User, I want to be able to rent additional snowboard equipment, If it is damaged or I forgot to pack it before attending the lesson/s.